 We keep repeating it but following safety and hygiene rules is the best way to stay safe on your holidays in Provence: keep a distance of 2 metres, wash your hands and wear a mask.

 Not only are businesses in Provence putting updated safety and hygiene measures in place but they've also made cancellations much more flexible.
 This means that, if for any reason you're forced to cancel your holiday, you'll probably be given a full refund.
 Look out for our Covid-Proof Booking symbol when booking your accommodation and your activities on our site.

 The easiest way to comply with social distancing is to avoid crowds altogether.
 We've got a few strategies to help you with that like, for example, booking a whole villa or an entire apartment instead of a hotel room, that way you can prevent bumping into other guests during your stay.
 Or perhaps chartering a private yacht would be more up your alley?
 Sailing the seas seems like a pretty good way of social distancing.

 After weeks of confinement, being outdoors, breathing fresh air and feeling the sun's warmth on our skin is just what we need.
 In SeeProvence.com, you can also opt for private activities and tours instead of group ones, such as embarking on a private boat trip or hiring a boat and booking individual scooter or jeep tours instead of coach tours.
 You can even explore Provence on a bike or on horseback, book a private guide for your hiking or sightseeing trip and visit the local vineyards to taste their wine.

 4. Book early

 Limitations regarding the amount of people that businesses can welcome or the crowds that events can gather are being enforced.
 That's why, now more than ever, we recommend you book early.
-This will ensure you get the best table on the trendiest restaurant's outside terrace in Provence!
+This will ensure you get the best table on the trendiest restaurant in Provence!

 5. Get off the beaten path